Books

 Tessa blinked in surprise.
 “You don’t mean—Charlotte doesn’t fight, does she?
 Not the way you and Henry do.”

 I can’t comprehend why she says stuff like this.
-I’m fully aware it’s the 1870s, but it still doesn’t make sense that she is in line with women reading (modern beliefs during that time, often shunned upon) yet not wearing pants.
+I’m fully aware it’s the 1870s, but it still doesn’t make sense that she is in line with women reading (modern beliefs during that time) yet not wearing pants.
 Not only that, but she treats, Jessamine, another member of the Institute weirdly because she is in line with patriarchal beliefs (woman staying home, wearing dresses, etc).
+It feels as though the author herself has conducted no research on beliefs during the time period and is solely writing as though it’s the present day for funsies.

 As for the other characters, Will is the average YA ‘bad boy.’
 I know his fate, but still am not fond of him.
 Jem is decent as well.
-He’s quite overhyped amongst the book community and I don’t mind.
-Personally, though, not a huge fan of Charlotte and Henry.
-It was brought to my attention Cassandra Clare began her writing career writing Harry Potter fanfictions, so the similarities between Charlotte and Henry and Molly and Arthur Weasley are uncanny.
+He’s quite overhyped amongst the book community, but I don’t mind.
+Furthermore, there were too many similarities between Charlotte and Henry and Molly and Arthur Weasley, it makes sense considering Clare began her writing career writing Harry Potter fanfictions.

 About Author